opensearch-project/project-website/_posts/2025-04-24-Redline-Testing-Comes-to-OpenSearch-Benchmark.md

 - Detect when failures begin
 - Scale back automatically, wait for recovery, and resume testing

-The result: OpenSearch Benchmark can now determine your cluster's redline in a single test run.
+The result: OpenSearch Benchmark can now determine your cluster's redline point in a single test run.

 ## How it works

 The following diagram provides a high-level overview of the actor-based execution flow in OpenSearch Benchmark.
 It illustrates how benchmark tasks are allocated and executed across multiple worker actors, each of which manages a group of clients responsible for sending requests to a target OpenSearch cluster, using the following components:

-- **BenchmarkActor**: Initiates the benchmarking process.
-- **WorkerCoordinatorActor**: Manages worker lifecycle and task distribution using an allocation matrix from the **Allocator**.
-- **Workers (Worker1 through WorkerN)**: Executes tasks by managing clients via the **AsyncIoAdapter**.
-- **Clients (Client1 through ClientN)**: Uses the `AsyncExecutor` class to perform operations against the target host in parallel.

 ![Flowchart for OpenSearch Benchmark's actor system](/assets/media/blog-images/2025-04-24-Redline-Testing-Comes-to-OpenSearch-Benchmark/OpenSearch Benchmark-system-architecture.jpg){: .img-fluid}

 OpenSearch Benchmark uses the **Actor Model**, which structures concurrent, distributed systems around isolated, message-passing components.

-Each actor performs the following actions:

-- Maintains private, isolated state
-- Processes messages sequentially
-- Can create other actors
-- Communicates asynchronously

-By default, OpenSearch Benchmark spawns `n` worker actors (one per CPU core), distributing clients evenly across them.
-For example, with 10 workers and 20 clients, each manages 2 clients.
+Normally, OpenSearch Benchmark starts with a fixed number of 'clients' that all send requests at the same rate throughout a test.
+With this feature, the tool can automatically ramp that number up or down as the test runs.
+It can add more clients when it needs to push harder, or pull clients back when it needs to ease off.

+This lets you see how your OpenSearch cluster behaves under changing pressure, rather than at just one fixed load, and provides a more realistic, flexible benchmark that can mimic real-world traffic patterns.

 ### Timed mode and redline logic